zcliu526/TPC-C-Benchmark-Warehouse/README.md

 # TPC-C-Benchmark-Warehouse
-This is a group project that includes a Java TPC-C data generation program and a web application to retrieve TPC-C data.
+This is a group(team of 2) project that includes a Java TPC-C data generation program and a web application to retrieve TPC-C data.

 Cloud service: AWS
 Database: MySql